TheresaLui/SelfHelpContent_v2/articles/microsoft.sqlmanagedinstance/sqlmi-monitoring-xevents-profiler.md

 ### **Taking too long to do a trace without SQL Profiler**
 - Try [SQL Server Profiler extension](https://docs.microsoft.com/sql/azure-data-studio/extensions/sql-server-profiler-extension?view=sql-server-ver15) for Azure Data Studio
-- Create a Extended Events session to capture what is needed and when finish do not drop the session leave it there with the state “STOP” to be reused when needed.
+- Create a Extended Events session to capture what is needed and when finish do not drop the session leave it there with the state 'STOP' to be reused when needed.

 ```
 ALTER EVENT SESSION [YourSession]